reactive/data-client/docs/guides/endpoints.md

 ### Resource definition

-In this case, you'll need to override your singleRequest() and listRequest() definitions to reflect the structure of your data.
+In this case, you'll need to override your detailShape() and listShape() definitions to reflect the structure of your data.
 This is known as a 'schema' definition.

 ```typescript